 In the Gurudwara's rectangular hall, a sacred sanctum exists, where devotees meet and worship in front of the vast terrace.
 Nearby is an antique well that was built on Guru Hargobind's directions.

 The Gurudwara building has been extended over the years to provide tourists with all accommodation facilities provided by the administering community, making their stay on the premises more comfortable.
 Every day, they host a langar (free community kitchen) in the gurdwara, which anyone is welcome to attend.So, while you enjoy the breathtaking beauty of Srinagar beautiful places don't miss the opportunity to embrace the serenity and divine experience at this revered religious place.

 Akhund Mulla Shah one of the best places in srinagar

 After Dara Shikoh built this Masjid for his spiritual teacher Mullah Shah Badakshni or Akhund Mulla, it is a witness to a religious bond between a teacher and a student.

 The deteriorating situation of the Masjid beside the Makhdoom Sahib shrine is increasingly a source of concern.
 UNESCO has designated this site as a historic monument.

 On the command of Timur of the Timurid Empire, he conquered Kashmir as Syed Mohammad Madani.
-He was so enamored with the beauty of Paradise that he chose not to leave and made a permanent home here.
+He was so enamored with the beauty of old city srinagar that he chose not to leave and made a permanent home here.

 Thousands of people go to this nature reserve in Kashmir throughout the summer, believing it was built by King Gopaditya in the 6th century and rebuilt by King Lalitaditya in the 8th century.
 During the Jyeshta Ashtami festival in May and June, the temple is bustling with activity.